outercloudstudio/Project-Squad-Godot/Project Squad/Devlog 20 Notes.md

 - work on explanation
 # Outline 2
 ## Introduction
-Worlds don't just have to contain game play.
-In video games, worlds can be their own game mechanic.
-Over the last two months I made a new world generator for my game, and I've got some design bits to show you.
-Be careful, this might get those thinking cogs in your brain spinning.
+*Comedic hook*
+Me working on world generation is like me with an orange juice.
+Their both like the best things in the world.
+*Intro*
+Over the last two months I've overhauled the world generator for my bullet hell, *Game Description* which is this multiplayer arcade-like where you clear enemy infested rooms with your friends.
+I've been meaning to redo how the world is generated because me and the playtesters noticed some design issues with the current system.

+Let me explain what I mean.